vega-test/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

        ]
       },

-      // The binding between the oracle spec and the settlement data (object)
+      // The binding between the data source spec and the settlement data (object)
-      oracleSpecBinding: {
+      dataSourceSpecBinding: {
-       // settlement_data_property holds the name of the property in the oracle data
+       // settlement_data_property holds the name of the property in the source data
        // that should be used as settlement data.
        // If it is set to "prices.BTC.value", then the Future will use the value of
        // this property as settlement data. (string)
        settlementDataProperty: "prices.BTC.value",

-       // the name of the property in the oracle data that signals termination of trading (string)
+       // the name of the property in the data source data that signals termination of trading (string)
        tradingTerminationProperty: "vegaprotocol.builtin.timestamp"
       }
      },

      // Optional new market meta data, tags
      metadata: [
-      "sector:health",
       "sector:food",
       "source:docs.vega.xyz"
      ],